dvallst/stream-analytics/README.md

 2. Activate the virtual environment with the command shown in the creation step (step 2).
 It should be something like:
 `conda activate /Users/dvt/stream-analytics/venv`
-3. Run the following Python module:
+3. From the root directory of the cloned repository, run the following Python module:
 `python -m src.messaging.producer`
-4. Open another terminal, activate the virtual environment (step 2) and run the Python module:
+4. Open another terminal, activate the virtual environment (step 2) and from the root directory of the cloned repository, run the Python module:
 `python -m src.main`
 5. Open a web browser and go to http://127.0.0.1:8050 to use the dashboard.